 The longer you’re out of school, the more difficult it is to get your mind back into it and I didn’t want to waste any more time.
 I went back to the basics, securing GMAT books and studying to transform my life through a postgraduate degree.
 Again.

 This time I applied to only one school.
-The Fox School of Business and Management at Temple University’s part-time MBA program is 54 credits (18 classes), nearly double that of a master of arts and, moreover, it’s a fairly well-regarded school where admission is not guaranteed.
+The Fox School of Business and Management at Temple University’s part-time MBA program is 54 credits (18 classes), nearly double that of a master of arts and, moreover, it’s a well-regarded school (well, usually) where admission is not guaranteed.
 My GMAT scores weren’t as strong as my GRE and I had taken the same amount of undergrad business courses as someone that never attended college, so I was far from a lock.
 I filled out the application, crossed my fingers, and submitted it.

 It wasn’t long before I received a response.
 I wasn’t accepted, but I wasn’t rejected either.
 I was instead invited to a meeting with a couple of individuals in the admissions office.
 When I sat down, they informed me that while I met their three criteria for admission — undergraduate grades, GMAT scores, and professional resume — they were bothered by my lack of business classes and, as a result, were hesitant to accept me into the program.
 They explained that in the past they had accepted students similar to me who thought they wanted an MBA only to drop out a few weeks later.
 That certainly sounded familiar.
 We had a constructive discussion and, at the end, they basically asked if I would give my word that if they accepted me, I would stick with it and complete my degree.

 I promised that I would and soon thereafter, I received my acceptance letter.
 Four years later, after some truly trying times and plenty of moments of self-doubt, I received my degree.